Tiggilyboo/website/content/blog/series/Camper-Power-Monitoring/part-1.md

 Fun, so this means we need to try other addresses, but at least we know what the LFP100S unit is operating at!
 The bad news is that that same RTU frame format allocates 2 bytes, which in unsigned format is a whopping **65,535** registers to check...

-Fast forward roughly 18 hours of brute forcing addresses (We check the response is length 5 and that the function response is upper bit high, then check the next address...), and sadly no address seems to work?
+Fast forward roughly a few hours of brute forcing addresses (We check the response is length 5 and that the function response is upper bit high, then check the next address...), and with this I have gleaned the following addresses!

-Stumped until another day perhaps...
+- 5000 - 5033
+- 5035 - 5052
+- 5100 - 5141
+- 5200 - 5223

+Here is a sample response from one of my units:

+**Request**

+Address: 0xf7 (247), function 3 (read registers), address 0x1388 (5000), count 0x21 (33 registers), crc

+> f7 03 13 88 00 21 15 ea

+**Response**

+> f7 03 42 00 04 00 21 00 21 00 21 00 21 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

+Fantastic, so what do we do with this information?
+With a bit of guess work and plugging in various devices to discharge the batteries over time and taking more data points, we can figure out at least a few of the registers' meanings.

+For instance, since I had a voltmeter handy, I measured the output of the LFP100S bank, in this case 13.4v.
+Since all the registers are bytes (no float precision), typically this would be stored in 10 or 100 times that value.
+So, scanning our register responses for `0x86` in hex.

+In this case this corresponds with address `5015`.
+By making several snapshots of the state and filling these into a spreadsheet, I was able to quickly determine the differences between the states.
+However, I have yet to track down the overall percentage of state of charge...
+Hopefully with more data, things will become clearer.

-## Polling and Updating
+## E-Ink Polling and Updating

+Now onto a completely different topic... how often do we wish to update the information, and how often will that information be displayed?

 Since we are working with an E-ink display, we do not want to update the screen every time we poll for information (Well we can, but you would be looking at mostly flashing black and white pixels more that actual information...) we need to figure out a way to average our results over periods of time.